ellysh/video-game-bots/InGameBots/example.md

 ## Bot Implementation

->> CONTINUE

 TODO: Write the resulting bot's algorithm:
-	1. Search a life value via magic numbers of the character's object and value's offset.
+	1. Search a life parameter via magic numbers of the character's object and parameter's offset.
-	2. Read the life value parameter in cycle.
+	2. Read the value of life parameter in cycle.
-	3. Write new value of the life parameter if it becomes below the trigger value.
+	3. Perform an action to increase the value of the life parameter if it becomes below the trigger value.

 TODO: Describe a method of searching magic numbers of an object in the memory by bot.
 Give a link to video lesson with the code example.